navya2k/navya2k/README.md

 ### Hi there 👋 ,I'm Navya
-- 🔭 I’m currently looking for full-time opportunities as a Data Analyst and Software Developer.
+- 🔭 I’m currently looking for full-time opportunities as Software Developer and a Data Analyst and.
 - 🌱 I’m currently learning Django and low level system design
 - 👯 I’m looking to collaborate on web dev projects and machine learning projects
 - 😄 Pronouns: She/her